 Explanation: The project would develop previously-paved areas and partially vegetated spaces that are currently characterized by low-growing vegetation cover and some native and non-native ornamental trees within a previously-developed site complex.
-However, this change in land use of the partially vegetated spaces would be consistent with the surrounding land uses within the Ross Complex.
+The installation of the undergrown conveyance pipe near the Ellen Davis Trail would require temporary trail closures and walkway detours.

-The installation of fiber optic cable under NE 15th Avenue and NE Ross Street is not anticipated to cause any traffic disruptions.
 Project-related vehicle traffic could intermittently impact traffic flow on NE Ross Road during construction.
 The new vehicle entrance from NE Ross Road could permanently change traffic flow, but there would be negligible overall change in the daily total number of vehicles at the Ross Complex.
 On December 21, 2021, BPA sent the City of Vancouver a Trip Generation and Access Evaluation Memorandum that included a description of the project phasing, vehicle trip generation analysis based on each phase, and a vehicle site access evaluation.
 The results of the evaluation indicate that potential changes in traffic flow created by the proposed action would not warrant any capacity improvements on the City's transportation system.
 Senior staff members from the Streets and Transportation Division reviewed the information on February 15, 2022, and responded to BPA with no objections to the analysis and findings presented in the memorandum.